Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

       clusterEndpoint: xxxxxx.xxxxx.cloudapp.azure.com
   ```

-- Verify configured Azure AD user is able to logon successfully to cluster using SFX or powershell.
+- Verify configured Entra user is able to logon successfully to cluster using SFX or powershell.
 The 'servicefabric' module is installed as part of Service Fabric SDK.

   ```powershell
   import-module servicefabric